In this article:

 - Keep your toothbrush in a case or cover its head with one, and store it in a closed bathroom cabinet.

-- Avoid sharing food, drink, as well as eating and drinking utensils with infected people.
+- Avoid sharing food and drinks as well as eating and drinking utensils with infected people.

 - Limit your intake of alcohol or avoid it entirely.

 - Give up smoking as soon as possible.
 Steer clear of secondhand smoke as well.

 - Consume immunity-boosting fruits and vegetables as part of your everyday diet.
 Proper nutrition helps strengthen your body from within and fortifies your immune response against the flu.

 a.
 Cover your mouth and nose every time you cough or sneeze